build-on-aws/content/tutorials/deploy-webapp-ECS-Codecatalyst/index.md

 ![CodeCatalyst Workflow](images/CodeCatalyst_workflow_execution.png "CodeCatalyst Workflow")

 Your **SampleApp** web application is successfully deployed to your ECS Cluster.
+You can verify it by refreshing your browser, which was previously displaying the Nginx welcome page.

 ![ECS Sample application deployment](images/ECS_Deployment_SampleApp.png "ECS Sample application deployment")